 1. It is possible that an indemnity insurance policy could be taken out to provide insurance against the risk that the landlord treats the lease as an ‘assured tenancy’ and brings the lease to an end without any protection to your lender’s security over the property.

 There is a premium payable for these policies, but they are generally considerably cheaper than the options listed above.
 Proceeding with an indemnity insurance policy, does not remove the issue altogether, so it may still be an issue for any lender or future purchaser of the property.
 The policies may only last for a finite period of time, which could again be an issue for lenders or future buyers.
 Such a policy typically provides ‘lender only’ cover and therefore, if you are buying without a mortgage (or your future buyer is a cash buyer), this option will not be available to you as a means of addressing this issue.

 This article is designed to educate leasehold purchasers and existing owners of leasehold properties about a potential issue with owning a lease where ground rent is payable.
-If you are interested in purchasing a leasehold property, or already own a leasehold title, you should check the property’s lease carefully and ask a solicitor to specifically check the ground rent position to ensure it does not affect your property.
+If you are interested in purchasing a leasehold property, or already own one, you should check the lease carefully and ask a solicitor to specifically check the ground rent position to ensure it does not affect your property.